Offene Gesellschaft OG (General Partnership)

 Articles of Association

 Like a Gesellschaft bürgerlichen Rechts GesbR (civil-law partnership), the Offene Gesellschaft OG (general partnership) is a partnership.
 It is established internally by two or more partners who agree on Articles of Association.
-Again, there is no mandatory form required by law, but wide freedom in drafting the Articles of Association.
+Again, there is no mandatory form required by law and a broad freedom in drafting the Articles of Association.

 An Offene Gesellschaft OG may be set up for gainful and also for non-lucrative purposes.

 An Offene Gesellschaft (OG) comes into existence legally and has external effect only once it has been registered in the companies register.
-The data recorded include the company name, the partners and their liability and who has the authority to represent the company vis-à-vis third parties.
+The data recorded include the company name, the partners and their liability and who has authorization to represent the company vis-à-vis third parties.

 Unlike with a Gesellschaft bürgerlichen Rechts GesbR, the company name of an Offene Gesellschaft OG may be a personal name, a factual name or an invented name with the addendum “OG”.
-The company name must not be misleading and must be distinguishable.
+The company name must not be misleading and must be recognizable.
 For instance, you may only use the names of persons who are partners.
-The company register records information on who has authority to represent the company and who has liability.
+The company register records information on who has authorization to represent the company and who is liabile.